BrendanCooney/the-ultimate-gamers-quiz/README.md

 ## Credits:
 I would like to thank the Code Institute for the opportunity once again.
 In my previous project I focussed mainly on Love Running as and example.
 This time I decided to focus on a tutorial that was not part of the course in order to give me more exposure to JavaScript.

-I followed this tutorial and all credi goes to this developer and the code institute.
+I followed this tutorial and all credit goes to this developer Kyle Cook and the Code Institute.

 https://www.youtube.com/watch?v=riDzcEQbX6k&t=397s

 ## Content:

+The Logo was created with Canva.
+The Favicon was also created with Canva.

+The questions are questions that I came up with.
+My sons are avid gamers and the games mentioned are within their age bracket.

 ## Media:
+The only image used in this project is the logo.
+There are however media queries created to make sure all flex boxes and the gaming area are totally responsive.

 ## Other General Project Advice: